csniper-patrick/slurm-lab/README.md

 * build with x11

 ## Known Issues
-* Documents not available in rocky 9 container
 * Notebook not able to use module command in deb12 container
 * auth/slurm authtype needs more validation